Saleh-Mumtaz/Proxy-Wars/first-order.md

 sudo systemctl status sslh
 ```

+Remember that, sslh-fork is for small setups, vpn for 10 people, sslh-select is for medium setup, and ev can handle as much as your vps would have the resource to do so.

 For ufw

 Important!
 2789 is my ssh port, change yours and replace 2789 with it.